-The CSP will provide up to 15 undergraduate research positions to undergraduate students during the summer of 2016.
-Up to nine positions are available at the University of Minnesota and up to three positions each at University of California-Berkeley and Cornell University.
+The CSP will provide up to 12 undergraduate research positions to undergraduate students during the summer of 2017.
+Up to eight positions are available at the University of Minnesota and up to two positions each at University of California-Berkeley, Northwestern University, and Cornell University.

-This research experience requires a full-time commitment to extensive lab work for ten weeks from June 6th to August 12th.
-Program participants will receive a stipend of $6400 for their work in the program.
+This research experience requires a full-time commitment to extensive lab work for ten weeks from June 5th to August 11th.
+Program participants will receive a $5000 stipend, campus housing, meal allowance, travel reimbursement up to $500, and a travel grant to present at a national conference.
 All participants will have the opportunity to present their research in a CSP meeting at the end of the summer and in an undergraduate research expo.

-The application deadline for the summer 2016 program has passed.
+The application deadline for the summer 2017 program is February 1st, 2017.
 Students with completed applications will be notified by early March.
+Apply Here!